top of page

 SPERM, Or Things You Thought You'd Never Miss

-The options can be overwhelming.
-Known donor or spermbank?
-IUI or straight to IVF?
-Insurance coverage and budget?
 The cheapest way is at home insemination with a known donor or with purchased sperm from a cryobank.
-That said, you will need to spend some time getting to know your body and tracking ovulation.
+If you go this route, you will need to spend some time getting to know your body and tracking ovulation.
 And of course, the more medical (aka $$$), the more likely to be successful in fewer tries.
-I highly recommend Queer Conception as a great resource as you get started on the journey.
-I also have a guide for choosing a sperm donor.

 Fertility Clinics